keithalewis/papers/um.md

 Note that if there are no cash flows, $C_t = 0$ for all $t \in T$
 $X_tD_t$ is a martingale.
-For an infinite time horizon where the price times the deflator goes to 0, the current price is the expected price of discounted future cash flows, just as in Graham and Dodd valuation.
+For an infinite time horizon where the price times the deflator goes to 0, the current price is the expected value of discounted future cash flows, just as in Graham and Dodd valuation.

 A consequence of the above and the definition of value and amount is